Danyed842/Python-Python/Python_proyects/CLI Task Manager/README.md

 # CLI Task Manager
-a interactive menu to manage your tasks built in python.
+an interactive menu to manage your tasks built in python.
 Features: add task, show tasks, clean tasks, exit
 ## How to run
 '''bash